EdenKupe/anarchysf/pages/v/001100 Kurt Vonnegut.md

 podcast</a> on Vonnegut: Kupermintz considers it "extremely good", a "Nobel-level" book.
 It's included in Libcom.org's reading guide to <a href="https://libcom.org/library/working-class-literature-reading-guide"> working class literature</a>.

 The podcast also cites _Galápagos_, in which Sened comments that the author's foregrounding of meaninglessness becomes "a little bit annoying".

+In _Deadeye Dick_ a mid-western city is destroyed by a neutron bomb, ostensibly by accident.
+As discussed by <a href="https://www.counterpunch.org/2019/12/27/kurt-vonnegut-anarchist-and-social-critic/">Gaither Stewart</a>, Vonnegut speculates that the city will be repopulated by Haitian workers, essentially imported as slaves: "The point is that Vonnegut’s technological society needs the workers but it cares even less for non-Americans than for its own citizens."

 _Slapstick_ and _Jailbird_  are the only Vonnegut novels (tagged as sf) held by <a href="http://www.cira.ch/catalogue/index.php?lvl=categ_see&amp;id=346&amp;main=">CIRA</a>,  the Centre International de Recherches sur l'Anarchisme. _Jailbird_ is  also listed in Libcom.org's reading guide to <a href="https://libcom.org/library/working-class-literature-reading-guide"> working class literature</a>.